Saveski-Lab/community-notes-causal-effects/README.md

 * `src/analysis/plot_final_figures.py`
 * `src/analysis/gather_cate_data.py`

+## Notes
+* The code was designed to run on single high-memory machine.
+It took multiple days to run the main pipeline, and will take longer for the runs discussed in the supplementary information.
+* Each script in the `pipeline` folder has a parameter for specifying the number of threads/workers/processes to use, which you can modify for your setting.
+* There are some sources of stochasticity in the pipeline—for example there are non-unique solutions to some of the quadratic programs that are solved when constructing synthetic controls.
+This can lead to small differences in results between runs.
+(We observed a maximum relative change of 2% when rerunning the pipeline.)
+Please feel free to reach out to the corresponding author with any questions.

 ## Citation
 If you use this code in your research, please cite the following paper:
 ```